docker/compose/docs/compose-file.md

 ### dns_search

 Custom DNS search domains.
-Can be a single value or a list.
+Can be a single value or a sequence.

     dns_search: example.com
     dns_search: